afialapis/valium/README.md

 ## Premature Validation?

-Constraint Validation API checks for validation changes when the input changes.
-Depending on the browser, it may mean: when the input loses the focus.
+_HTML5 Constraint Validation API_ checks for validity changes when the input changes.
+Depending on the browser, it means: when the input loses the focus.

 Valium is here to make your Forms much nicer: with `prematureValidation`, the ValidityState is updated while typing!